forem/forem/docs/get-api-keys-dev-env.md

 4. Fill in your account information and give a name to your **developer account**.

 5. Write down the reasons that you want to use Twitter API.
 Mention DEV community and describe the issues and tests and things that you want you want to work on.
+Copy it, you might use it later ;)

 6. Read :) and accept the Terms and Conditions.